pulento/yilai/README.md

 git submodule update
 ```

-Instal modules, please note that this will install client modules also
+Install modules, please note that this will install client modules also
 ```
 npm install
 ```